 - Inferences draw conclusions based on evidence and reasoning.

-- Illogical Reasoning are fallacies, aka poor reasoning.
+- Illogical Reasoning leads to fallacies, otherwise known as poor reasoning.

-Each of these logical skills not only stretch the brain, but enhance critical thinking in all areas of life.
-Not to mention, mastery can specifically improve subjects like math, science and comprehension!
+Each of these logical skills not only stretches the brain but enhances critical thinking in all areas of life.
+Not to mention, mastery of logical skills can specifically improve performance in subjects like math, science, and reading comprehension!

 Take a peek at the jam-packed, but not overwhelming worksheets.
 They keep the attention of my kids!
 Each book contains at least 50 worksheets and an answer key.
 We typically complete between one and three worksheets per lesson.